Leland Wayne Locke - Port Arthur News

 He was a 1973 graduate of Thomas Jefferson High School in Port Arthur and later attended and graduated from Lamar University in Beaumont with a Bachelor’s degree in History.

-Leland was also a retired operator for Chevron Oil Refinery in Port Arthur and a member of St. Joseph Catholic Church in Port Arthur.
+Leland was also a retired operator for Chevron Oil Refinery in Port Arthur and a member of St. Joseph Catholic Church in Portn Arthur.

 Leland is survived by his uncle, John Michael “Mickey” Breaux and his wife Becky of Port Arthur; his aunt, Myrna Breaux of Sulphur, Louisiana; numerous cousins, other family members and friends who loved him dearly.

-A visitation will take place from 10:00 a.m.
+A visitation will take place from 10:00 a.m. to 11:00 a.m.
 Saturday, March 13, 2021, at Grammier-Oberle Funeral Home in Port Arthur with a “Celebration of Life” Memorial Service to be conducted at 11:00 a.m.
 Saturday at the funeral home.

-Cremation entombment will take place at a later date at Greenlawn Memorial Park in Groves, Texas.
+Cremation burial will take place at a later date at Greenlawn Memorial Park in Groves, Texas.

-In lieu of flowers, “Memorial Contributions” can be made to your charity of choice.